MAAP-Project/maap-data-system-tests/README.md

 ## GitHub App Creation and Installation

-The GitHub App is used as the authentication principal in GitHub that has been granted fine-grained permissions to perform actions in this repo.
-In this case, the only permission granted is to invoke the `workflow_dispatch` Action.
+A GitHub App is used as an authentication principal within GitHub that can be granted fine-grained permissions to perform actions within a repo.
+This allows clients to perform authorized actions in GitHub without needing to use credentials for a specific user.

+The GitHub App [maap-system-tests](https://github.com/settings/apps/maap-system-tests) has been created to be used by GitHub Actions in the service repos to invoke the system tests in this repo.
+In this case, a single permission granted is granted to allow invocation of the `workflow_dispatch` Action.

 The [Creating a GitHub App ](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app) describes how to create a new app.
 The relevant permission for this app is "Actions", and "Read and Write" is required to invoke a workflow dispatch.
 Homepage URL is required, but can just be set to `https://www.maap-project.org`.
 Add a private key to get a PEM that can be used in the auth steps if one has not yet been created.